Roissy-en-Brie

-Roissy-en-Brie ([ʁwasi ɑ̃ bʁi], literally Roissy in Brie) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France and is located in the eastern suburbs of Paris, 23.4 km from the center.
+Roissy-en-Brie ([ʁwasi ɑ̃ bʁi], literally Roissy in Brie, before 1988: Roissy) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France and is located in the eastern suburbs of Paris, 23.4 km from the center.

 History

-In 1810 Roissy-en-Brie annexed the neighboring commune of Pontcarré.
+In 1810, Roissy-en-Brie annexed the neighboring commune of Pontcarré.
 In 1829 Pontcarré seceded and was restored as a separate commune.